-Use SSL for LDAP connection between Driver Shim and AD: Select Yes to digitally encrypt communication between the driver shim and the Multi Domain Active Directory database.
+Use SSL for LDAP connection between Driver Shim and Active Directory: Select Yes to digitally encrypt communication between the driver shim and the Multi Domain Active Directory database.

 This option can be used with the Negotiate or Simple authentication method.
 SSL requires that the Microsoft server running the driver shim imports the domain controller's server certificate.
-For more information, see "Securing Windows 2000 Server" (http://technet.microsoft.com/en-us/library/cc723541.aspx) or "Microsoft Security Compliance Manager" (http://technet.microsoft.com/en-us/library/cc677002.aspx), for Windows Server 2003 or later.
+For more information, see "Microsoft Security Compliance Manager".

 Logon and impersonate: Select Yes to log on and impersonate the driver authentication account for Identity Manager PowerShell service and Password Set support.
 The driver performs a local logon.
 The authentication account must have the proper rights assignment.
-For more information, see Section 2.4, "Creating an Administrative Account," on page 29.
+For more information, see "Creating an Administrative Account" on page 29.